Here’s everything about the shelf life and spoilage of mangoes. Learn how long mangoes last and how can you tell if one is still okay to eat.

 How To Tell If a Mango Is Bad?

-- Mushy flesh.
-A ripe mango is a bit soft to touch, but far from mushy.
+- Mushy flesh A ripe mango is a bit soft to touch, but far from mushy.
 If yours has gone this far, it’s probably best to discard it.
 Same thing if there are any large sunken spots.
 If your mango is quite old, chances are its flesh will start to darken and soften near the rind.
 If those discolored areas are soft, I suggest simply cutting them out and using the rest.

 - Oozing liquid.
 That mango is gone, throw it out.

 - Large black areas on the skin.
 If the fruit starts to turn black, it’s quite apparent it’s overripe and no good.
 Please note that a couple of black dots here and there are just fine.
 Mine had several, and the fruit’s flesh was perfectly fine.
 Just look at the photo below.

 Last but not least, if you feel like there’s something wrong with the fruit, like it tastes or smells weird, throw it out.
 Your senses are quite good at figuring out if a piece of fruit is edible or not.
 Listen to them!